dbalsom/angular-resizable/README.md

 2. Include `angular-resizable.js` in your project.
 3. Include `angular-resizable.css` in your project if you want to use the grabber decorations
 4. Then include the module in your app: `angular.module('app', ['angularResizable'])`
 5. Apply the resizable attribute to the element you want to resize: `<div resizable>`
-6. Tag the child element you wish to use as the resize grabber, supplying type: '<div handle="bottom|right|bottomright">'
+6. Tag the child element you wish to use as the resize grabber, supplying type: `<div handle="bottom|right|bottomright">`

 ## Differences from the original

-Directive now requires jQuery, oh dear.
+- Directive now requires jQuery, oh dear.
-Flexbox support is removed.
+- Flexbox support is removed.
 I didn't need it, sorry.
-Only right, bottom, and bottomright handles are supported.
+- Only right, bottom, and bottomright handles are supported.

 ## Example